maychnix/alobde/README.md

     │
     ├── notebooks          <- Jupyter notebooks used in inference and fine tuning.
     │
-    ├── reports            <- Generated analysis
+    ├── reports            <- Generated analysis.
-    │   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── metrics        <- Generated metrics to be used in reporting │   └── example_images <- Chosen images to be used in reporting │
+    │   ├── figures        <- Generated graphics and figures to be used in reporting.
+    │   ├── metrics        <- Generated metrics to be used in reporting.
+    │   └── example_images <- Chosen images to be used in reporting.
+    │
     └── src                <- Source code for use in this project.
         ├── analysis       <- Scripts to analyse results and create output for reporting.